madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 .. [errata-reei-7] The original paper lists equation [9].
 There is no equation [9] in the paper, and contextually, it makes sense that the reference is in fact to equation [1].

+.. [errata-reei-8] The equation numbers have been moved back by two.
+The number in the appendix of the original paper starts with 11.
+However, numbers 9 and 10 are missing from the last numbered equation (which was :eq:`gauss-pdf-solve`).
+There are four unlabeled equations in Appendix 1, not 2.

+.. [errata-reei-9] The table was extracted from the original figure and added as a separate entity.
+A caption was added to reflect the caption of :numref:`reei-gauss-pdf-data`.

+.. [errata-reei-10] The figure is listed as 11 in the original paper.
+I am pretty sure that is an outright typo.

 .. include:: /link-defs.rst